Scattering for non-radial 3D NLS with combined nonlinearities: the interaction Morawetz approach: Introduction

 for any space shift $z\in \R^3$, all time $t\in \R$, and some $\xi =\xi(t,z,R) \in \R^3$, where $u^\xi(t,x)$ stands for the modulated function $e^{ix\cdot \xi}u(t,x)$.
 Here $\delta>0$ is a constant independent of time and the translation vector.

-The localized coercivity result, i.e., that the coercivity is true if we localize the modulated and translated solution $u(t)$ in a sufficiently large ball centered anywhere, as far as we know is a new property and we think that it can be relevant in other contexts.
-In particular we are able to bypass the difficulties related to the lack of scaling due to the presence of two competing nonlinearities.
-We shall underline that in the paper by Dodson-Murphy, the coercivity property needed to prove interaction Morawetz estimates comes from the refined Gagliardo-Nirenberg inequality (see \cite[Lemma 2.1]{DM-MRL})
+\begin{remark}\rm The localized coercivity result, i.e., that the coercivity is true if we localize the modulated and translated solution $u(t)$ in a sufficiently large ball centered anywhere, as far as we know is a new property which may be relevant in other contexts.
+Indeed, \eqref{intro:loc-poho} may be used in contexts where a concentration-compactness scheme is unknown to be exploitable.
+We refer the reader to the very recent work by Luo, \cite{Luo-arXiv}, where our estimate \eqref{intro:loc-poho} is crucially used for the scattering of solutions to intercritical NLS posed on high-dimensional waveguides.
+Hence, we believe that our strategy is not only a mere alternative proof of the results of \cite{AKN} for \eqref{NLS}.